EdwinVW/pitstop/workshop/pitstop-workshop.md

 Download link: <a href="https://visualstudio.microsoft.com/downloads" target="_blank">Visual Studio Code</a>

 #### .NET Core SDK
-Install the .NET Core SDK 2.2.
+Install the .NET Core SDK compatible with the Pitstop projects (check the `.csproj` file).

 Download link: <a href="https://www.microsoft.com/net/download" target="_blank">.NET Core SDK</a>

 #### Git client (optional)
-Optionally you can install the Git client for your OS to interact with the PitStop repo on Github.
+Optionally you can install the Git client for your OS to interact with the Pitstop repo on Github.
 This is optional because you can also download the code from Github in a zip file.

 Download link: <a href="https://git-scm.com/downloads" target="_blank">Git</a>